-- Proposal 1. to elect seven director nominees identified in this Proxy Statement to serve until the 2023 Annual Meeting of Stockholders; - Proposal 2. to approve, by a non-binding advisory vote, Named Executive Officer compensation as further described in this Proxy Statement; - Proposal 3. to ratify the appointment of CohnReznick LLP as our independent registered public accounting firm for the 2023 fiscal year; and to transact such other business as may properly come before the Annual Meeting.
+- Proposal 1. to elect six director nominees identified in this Proxy Statement to serve until the 2024 Annual Meeting of Stockholders; - Proposal 2. to approve, by a non-binding advisory vote, Named Executive Officer compensation as further described in this Proxy Statement; - Proposal 3. to approve, by a non-binding advisory vote, the frequency of future advisory votes to approve the compensation of our named executive officers; - Proposal 4. to ratify the appointment of CohnReznick as our independent registered public accounting firm for the 2024 fiscal year; and to transact such other business as may properly come before the Annual Meeting.

 Stockholders will be asked to vote for nominees for all director seats on the Board as of the Annual Meeting.
-The term of office for directors elected at the Annual Meeting will continue until the 2023 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified or until their earlier removal, resignation, or death.
-The nominees for election are: M. Farooq Kathwari, Gina Casar, Dr. John Clark, John J. Dooner, Jr., David M. Sable, Tara I. Stacom and Cynthia Ekberg Tsai.
+The term of office for directors elected at the Annual Meeting will continue until the 2024 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified or until their earlier removal, resignation, or death.
+The nominees for election are: M. Farooq Kathwari, Gina Casar, John J. Dooner, Jr., David M. Sable, Tara I. Stacom and Cynthia Ekberg Tsai.